 - Two elective subjects, possibly offered by other MIT departments, totaling at least 18 units

 What do students do with their degree?

-Graduates of the MEng Program go on to careers in as leaders in engineering firms, consultants and some pursue further graduate education.
+Graduates of the MEng Program go on to careers as leaders in industry, government, consulting, and some pursue further graduate education.

 The MEng Experience